How We Designed & Built A Pea Stone Patio in 2 Days

 You can install landscape edging in many ways, from adding pavers, rocks, or bricks around the edging to this simple method of using plastic landscape edging.

-Bernese Mountain Dog on pea gravel Patio Prep Space
+Bernese Mountain Dog on pea gravel Patio Prep Space with bone.

 Pea Gravel Patio Ideas in Action:

-Wrapping Up the Pea Gravel Patio
+Wrapping Up Our Pea Gravel Patio DIY

 Cedar Shake Home with Pea-Stone Walkway